 The Rise Of The Microbrew: How America’s Beer Industry Has Changed

-Beer is one of the most popular drinks of choice in the world, only behind only water and tea.
+Beer is one of the most popular drinks of choice in the world, behind only water and tea.
 Across the world, beer represents the most popular alcoholic drink by far.
-The oldest known case of beer brewing can be traced back 7,000 years to the regions in what is present day Iran.
+The oldest known case of beer brewing can be traced back 7,000 years to the regions in what is present-day Iran.
 Along with bread, beer can be attributed to humanity's ability to build civilization and the development of technology.
 The invention of beer also has roots in the mythology of many different cultures around the world.

 In Flemish history, the inventor of beer is said to be King Gambrinus.
 In Czech history, the god of hospitality, Radegast, is the creator.
 In Sumer, Ninkasi was the patron goddess of beer and brewing.
 Beer has been the drink of choice for congregating groups of humans regardless of region or culture for many millennia.

 The process of brewing beer is quite simple and can be accomplished in as little as one to two weeks for a small batch.
 The basic concept is to soak barley in hot water to start the release of sugars.
 These sugars are then boiled with hops of seasoning.
 The last step is cooling and adding yeast for fermentation.

 Lager is a particular type of beer that is differentiated due to the method used in the brewing process.
 In the world of beer, lager is a relatively new type that was first brewing in the early 1800s in Germany.

 The word lager itself originates from the German word lagern, which means “to store.”
 The brewing of the first types of lager can be traced to southeastern German state of Bavaria.
 Bavaria still has some of the finest lager brewers in the world.